Yankees vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have won 59.1% of the games this season when they were favored on the moneyline (39-27).
+- The Yankees have won 39 of the 67 games they were listed as the moneyline favorite this season (58.2%).

-- New York has a 19-5 record (winning 79.2% of its games) when it has played as moneyline favorites of -165 or shorter.
+- New York has gone 24-9 when it has played as moneyline favorites with odds of -150 or shorter (72.7% winning percentage).

-- The Yankees have an implied moneyline win probability of 62.3% in this contest.
+- Based on this matchup's moneyline, the Yankees have an implied win probability of 60%.

-- New York has played in 111 games with over/under set, and have combined with opponents to go over the total 50 times (50-56-5).
+- New York has had an over/under set by bookmakers 112 times, and have combined with opponents to go over the total in 50 of those games (50-57-5).

-- The Yankees have a 6-6-0 record against the spread this season.
+- The Yankees have covered 50% of their games this season, going 6-6-0 ATS.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!